isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-07-18-post-Kang Kong.md

 <section>
   <h4>Growing:</h4>
-	<p>Kang Kong grows rapidly when fed with high nitrogen fertilisers.
+	<p>Kang Kong grows rapidly when fed with <a href="/page-index/horticulture-techniques/fertilising/">high nitrogen fertilisers</a>.
 Plants can be fertilised regularly two weeks after germination for a fuller crop.</p>
 	<p>Because the vines will grow on top of each other, it is a good practice to <a href="/page-index/horticulture-techniques/pruning/">prune regularly</a> to improve ventilation and allow light to reach more of the plant. </p>
 	<p>This vine grows large very rapidly and can climb up to 3m if a tall enough surface is available.
 Prune it back to manageable heights and densities to make harvesting and maintenance easier.</p>
 	<br>